shivampatale/Agro-Products-Management-System/README.md

 4.Run the project and test CRUD operations.
 ---
 ##📖 Usage

-Start the application.
+1.Start the application.

-Use the menu-driven interface (if provided) or call service methods directly.
+2.Use the menu-driven interface (if provided) or call service methods directly.

-Perform CRUD operations on agricultural products.
+3.Perform CRUD operations on agricultural products.

 ---